 The SIRO is the senior officer with responsibility for security, risk and data.
 This means that they will receive reports on any issues such as lost files, incorrect records, or insecure storage.

-Registers The DPO will maintain the retention schedule and register of destruction.
+Registers The DPO will maintain the retention schedule.

 Monitoring and Review This policy shall be reviewed annually after implementation.